-Non elective length of stay: This indicator has been showing an improvement for the past year coinciding with an increase in the percentage of patients discharged on the same day as admission.
+This indicator has been showing an improvement for the past year coinciding with an increase in the percentage of patients discharged not the same day as a admission.
 The indicator can be expected to achieve and fail the target at random.
-Note: The target has been decreased
+Note: The target has been decreased to the same day as a discharged patient or can be expected to achieve and fail the target at random.
+Note: The target has been decreased to the same day as a discharged patient or can be expected to achieve and fail the target has been decreased.

-- Staffing constraints (sickness, vacancies, use of agency and bank staff) - Covid & IPC constraints - · Exit block due to social care constraints (staffing, interim bed availability, lack of packages of care availability) - · Environment and ability to create (and staff) escalation beds - Time of discharges need to be earlier in day - Although discharge to Assess as a process is fully embedded within the trust there is a need to concentrate improvement work on the whole discharge pathway, work is taking place to understand the current position and build a system wide improvement plan with our partners
+Staffing constraints (sickness, vacancies, use of agency and bank staff)

+- Covid & IPC constraints - · Exit block due to social care constraints (staffing, interim bed availability, lack of packages of care availability) - · Environment and ability to create (and staff) escalation beds - Time of discharges need to be earlier in day - Although discharge to Assess as a process is fully embedded within the trust there is a need to concentrate improvement work on the whole discharge pathway, work is taking place to understand the current position and build a system wide improvement plan with our partners

-- Space and capacity issues within SDEC/IAAU - · Shortages in available workforce to meet service needs which results in inconsistency and delays in patient pathways - Covid-19 impacting physical capacity within the current footprint - · Lack of patient flow through the system resulting in a lack of bed availability for patients requriing admission and long patient waits in ED - · High acuity levels and patients means more patients require further support on discharge
+- Space and capacity issues within SDEC/IAAU - · Shortages in available workforce to meet service needs which results in inconsistency and delays in patient pathways - Covid-19 impacting physical capacity within the current footprint - Lack of patient flow through the system resulting in a lack of bed availability for patients requriing admission and long patient waits in ED - · High acuity levels and patients means more patients require further support on discharge